We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 STEP 7: Use a squeegee or soft cloth to thoroughly dry the panels once clean.

 To avoid hard water marks and streaks, each panel will need to be dried thoroughly.
-If the homeowner is using a squeegee, it’s best to begin at the top of the panel and work in downward strokes until the entire panel is dry.
+If using a squeegee, begin at the top of the panel and work in downward strokes until the entire panel is dry.
 Additional drops can be wiped up with a cloth.
-It’s important for a homeowner to be selective about the kind of cloth used to dry the panels since even a seemingly soft towel has the potential to leave scratches on the panels’ surface.
+Be selective about the kind of cloth used to dry the panels; even a seemingly soft towel can accidentally leave scratches on the panels’ surface.